PhiZone/player/README.md

 ## Introduction

-Much of this program resembles any other Phigros chart player/simulator, and thus we'll only cover some unique features in this section.
+Much of this program resembles any other Phigros chart player/simulator, so this section will focus solely on its unique features.

 ### User-friendly landing page